henryivesjones/sql-scheduler/README.md

 ### Optional Environment Variables
  - `SQL_SCHEDULER_STAGE`: The default stage (`prod`, `dev`) to run in.
 Can be overridden by the CLI flag `--dev` or `--prod`.
 When running in the dev stage a dev schema must be provided, either thru an Environment Variable, or a cli argument.
  - `SQL_SCHEDULER_DEV_SCHEMA`: The schema to replace with when run in the `dev` stage.
 Can be overridden by the CLI argument `--dev-schema`.
+ - `SQL_SCHEDULER_SIMPLE_OUTPUT`: Simplify the output of this program by removing the status message.
+(If you are running `sql-scheduler` not in the CLI then you probably want to set this to `1`)

 ## Common Commands